connectomicslab/Glioma_Change_Detection_T2w/README.md

 Most scripts in this project require you to have a GPU, with at least 4 GB of VRAM.

 # 1) Optuna hypertuning
 In order to find the best hyperparameters to use in the final classification, we first run hypertuning via [Optuna](https://optuna.org/).
+This is the most time-consuming step.
+If you want to skip this step, you can already go to [Training/Inference AFTER Optuna](https://github.com/connectomicslab/Glioma_Change_Detection_T2w#2-traininginference-after-optuna).
+If instead you want to re-run hypertune, keep on reading here.
 As explained in the paper, we ran 4 experiments: VGG-Baseline, VGG-Transfer-Learning, SEResNeXt-Baseline, and SEResNeXt-Transfer-Learning.
 The scripts used to find the best hyperparameters with Optuna are `classify_T2w_diffmaps_optuna_baseline.py` (for VGG-Baseline and SEResNeXt-Baseline) and `classify_T2w_diffmaps_optuna_transfer_learning.py` (for VGG-Transfer-Learning and SEResNeXt-Transfer-Learning).
 Both scripts are located inside the
 [training_and_inference](https://github.com/connectomicslab/Glioma_Change_Detection_T2w/tree/master/training_and_inference) directory.
 The configuration files needed to run the hyperparameter search with Optuna (both for the Baseline and the Transfer Learning experiments) can be found inside the [optuna_hypertuning](https://github.com/connectomicslab/Glioma_Change_Detection_T2w/tree/master/training_and_inference/config_files_train_and_inf/optuna_hypertuning) directory.
 Let's start by looking how to run the Baseline experiments.

 ### 1.1) Baseline